-In the projects, there are to indicate items that need answered.
-However, you will be completing the assignments electronically.
-Be on the lookout for those questions before you submit your answers.
+In the projects, there are blanks \\\\\ to indicate items that need answered.
+Projects will be turned in electronically and so make sure you answer those questions in the projects before you submit them.

 The assignments in Canvas contain links to templates and forms for completing your projects.
 Some of those templates have one page for the work and another page for answers; others have work at the top and answers at the bottom.
 Make sure that you answer the questions.